Porirua Hall of Fame

 Russell Marshall, Hall of Fame

-Labour Party politician & diplomat
+Labour Party politician and diplomat

 Marshall served as a Labour MP for Whanganui for 18 years.
 In the late 1980s he was a Cabinet Minister, his portfolios including Conservation, Education, Environment, Foreign Affairs and Pacific Island Affairs.
-Between 2002 and 2005 Marshall was the High Commissioner to the United Kingdom and Nigeria and Ambassador to Ireland.
+Between 2002 and 2005 Marshall was the High Commissioner to the United Kingdom and Nigeria, and Ambassador to Ireland.

 Graham Mourie